 And both Umar and his successor Uthman would eventually be assassinated.

-Musicians from the conquered Persia, although captives, brought with them a rich history of musical tradition, groomed by their former King.
+Musicians from the conquered Persia, although captives, brought with them a rich history of musical tradition, groomed by their former kingdom.
 Its effects were apparent on the society of their conquerors.
 Testament to musical skill and charming personality, they were able to build such relationships with their masters that some were eventually freed, and could finally lead their own lives.
-Furthermore, they were given the social ranking of freemen-clients, mawali, that included them within the social circles of the Arab ruling class.
+They got the social ranking of freemen-clients, or mawali, that included them within the social circles of the Arab ruling class.

 This would become a recurring theme through all nations in the world where Islam has been introduced, both as a religion and a governing body.

 The late Professor Amnon Shiloah described two of early Islam’s great female musicians:

 The music of Persia was straight fire before this was even a thing.

 If there was one Islamic nation in history that could be attributed to the greatest musical accomplishments in history, it would be Iran.

 From Avicenna to Al-Farabi, Ziryab to Yunus Al-Katib, these people are but a small percentage of Persian scholars and polymaths that lived around the Islamic golden age, that have produced valuable works for music.
 The rich musical history of sites from Mesopotamia to Baghdad, Medina to Damascus, and the cultural exchanges they enjoyed with other superpowers of the world back then, would influence the world today.
 Persian scholars like Ibn Khurradadhbih from the 9th century would take notes of the lyra and organ used in the Byzantine empire.